Georgios Alogoskoufis: Criticism

+George Alogoskoufis has been accused of falsifying Greece's economical data during his tenure, an exercise referred to as "Greek Statistics", which led to the county's bankruptcy in 2010.

 George Alogoskoufis was pelted with eggs by Greek left wing activists at a meeting held at the London School of Economics on 14 November 2008.
 The activists threw the eggs as a protest against the Greek government.

 Publications

 Alogoskoufis is the author of seven books and has published widely in macroeconomics, international monetary economics and public economics.

 Over 40 papers have been published in some of the most prestigious international academic journals including the American Economic Review, the Journal of Political Economy, the Journal of Monetary Economics, the European Economic Review, Economica, the Journal of the Japanese and International Economies, Economic Journal and the Economic Policy.
 His research focuses on unemployment, inflation, exchange rates, economic growth and monetary and fiscal policy.

 He has given invited lectures in some of the most prestigious universities in Europe, the US and Japan and has presented papers in a number of academic conferences worldwide.